juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 Guy raised his middle finger and said, "Second, and finally, what are the points you agree and disagree with that were brought forth by your opponents?
 Why?"

 With that declared, Guy turned to the participants and said, "You have exactly five minutes to prepare your answers.
-And you time starts, now!"
+And your time starts, now!"

 ____